Personalized. Customized. Compounded.

 For example, if a patient is allergic to a dye in a common medication, a compounding pharmacy can create the product without the dye so the patient can get what he or she needs.
 Bottom line: when patients need something different than what’s commercially available, compounding pharmacies like Empower can fill the gap.
 It’s all about expanding patients’ access to quality, affordable products that enhance their health journeys.

 A compounding pharmacy can also step in when there is a shortage of brand-name medications.
-For example, when a commercial version of amoxicillin experienced a shortage, compounding pharmacies were authorized by the FDA to produce it and increase the supply.
+For example, when a commercial version of amoxicillin experienced a shortage, compounding pharmacies were authorized by the FDA to produce it and increase supply.
 This helped ease the shortage and provided access to patients around the country.

 Patient-Specific (503A) Products vs. Office-Use (503B) Products